I love keeping up with internet trends and watching YouTube in my spare time.

 Who Is Emmy (Made In Japan)?

-Emmy is a chinese american who started her youtube channel while she was living in Japan.
+Emmy is a Chinese-American who started her YouTube channel while she was living in Japan.
 If that sounds like a woman who has experienced several different cultures and knows a lot about the world, then you're right.
 Emmy loves to travel and try new things, not only from other countries, but other decades and cultures.
-Food (a unifying substance that all cultures have, and one that can teach us a lot about a region, the climate, what's available there, and what the people are like) is a good way to experience other world views.
+Food is a unifying substance that all cultures have, and one that can teach us a lot about a region, the climate, what's available there, and what the people are like, and it's a good way to experience other cultures.
 Emmy takes us on a journey with every video as she tries different foods and recipes.
-Here are a few reasons why people love her and her youtube channel.
+Here are a few reasons why people love her and her YouTube channel.

 I am the opposite.
 While I am not an extremely picky eater, I can get picky at times and would be unable to stomach the majority of food she eats.
 Not only is she willing to try a lot of different foods, but she does so excitedly, eager to experience something new.
 She always goes into a new dish with an open mind, never judging it ahead of time, even if the recipe calls for ingredients that are traditionally discarded or seem barely edible.

 That kind of positive attitude makes her audience excited to see her taste the food as well and hear her thoughts on how it tastes.

 2. She Has a High Tolerance for Disgusting Food